jdillard/sphinx-link-graph/docs/source/example/index.rst

 Example Site
 ============

-This page has a link to :docs:`lorem`
+This page has a link to :docs:`lorem`.

 .. toctree::